Budgeting for cybersecurity: Are you doing it right?

-Starting with ISO 27001 or other industry standard framework, CISOs can create a “holistic security umbrella” that measures where, when and how changes in policies, investments, personnel, etc., can deliver improvements.
-Then the organization can look at the costs involved in making those changes and create specific targets and timing for risk mitigation initiatives.
+Starting with ISO 27001 or other industry-standard frameworks, CISOs can create a “holistic security umbrella” that measures where, when and how changes in policies, investments, personnel, etc., can deliver improvements.
+Then the organisation can look at the costs involved in making those changes and create specific targets and timing for risk mitigation initiatives.

 The harder part has been to translate these investments into actual, measurable financial impacts of risk mitigation.
 One of the methods I’ve found to be effective in measuring risk mitigation is to leverage accepted industry research and best practices.